 The Feeling of Chest Pressure

-Few people are taught that chest pressure can be caused by anxiety, but in reality it's one of the main symptoms of anxiety attacks.
-Not everyone experiences pressure.
-Some people experience chest pains (both sharp and dull).
-Others experience this feeling as though their heart is being squeezed.
-All of these are their own type of pressure.
+Few people are taught that chest pressure can be caused by anxiety, but in reality it is one of the main symptoms of extreme anxiety and panic attacks.
+Not everyone experiences chest pressure or pain in the same way.
+Some describe the experience as a sharp, shooting pain, some report a dull pain, while others feel as though their heart is being squeezed.

 Causes of Chest Pressure From Anxiety

+Knowing chest pressure and pain are common anxiety symptoms is helpful.
+Yet understanding why this actually occurs can be beneficial.
 Anxiety causes a person's body to "over-breathe," either by breathing too quickly or breathing in more deeply than the body requires.
-Also known as hyperventilation, this type of breathing forces out carbon dioxide from your bloodstream.
-You essentially have too much oxygen, even though it often feels as though you don't have enough (likely causing you to breathe even deeper).
+Also known as hyperventilation, this type of breathing forces carbon dioxide out of the bloodstream, leaving the body with too much oxygen (even though it often feels as though you do not have enough).

-Carbon dioxide is important for your body and your blood stream.
-When you hyperventilate, your blood becomes alkaline and your blood vessels constrict.
-Blood vessel constriction makes it harder for blood to move throughout your body and puts pressure on your heart, often causing your heart to beat faster to compensate.
+Carbon dioxide is important to the body and blood stream.
+When someone hyperventilates, their blood becomes alkaline, causing blood vessels to constrict.
+Blood vessel constriction makes it more difficult for blood to move throughout the body and puts pressure on the heart, often causing your heart to try to compensate by beating faster.
 This is where most chest pressure comes from.